Schoop hits 2 HRs, drives in 4 as Twins beat White Sox 8-2

 UP NEXT

-Twins RHP José Berríos (10-7, 3.53 ERA) starts the finale of the three-game series Thursday afternoon looking to avoid a winless August.
+Twins RHP José Berríos (10-7, 3.53 ERA) starts the series finale Thursday afternoon looking to avoid a winless August.
 He is 0-2 with an ERA of 8.44 in four starts this month.
 Chicago rookie RHP Dylan Cease (3-6, 5.76) looks to win a second straight start after striking out a career-high nine against Texas last week.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports